purrfessor/gizmo/README.md

 ## How It Works

-G.I.Z.M.O. works by breaking down your research question into manageable steps, then researching each step thoroughly:
+`gizmo` works by breaking down your research question into manageable steps, then researching each step thoroughly:

 1. First, it analyzes your question and creates a structured research plan
 2. Then it searches for information about each part of your plan